cirrusUK/cirrus-st/README.md

 # cirrus-st
-My fork of suckless st terminal  with patches applied
+My fork of suckless st terminal with patches applied.
+ $(PREFIX) is set to ~/.local so as is cirrus-st will install to ~/.local/bin/st edit PREFIX = path in config.mk if you wish to change it.
++ MODKEY|ShiftMask,  XK_N,   will open rofi to show/execute URL'S
++ MODKEY|ShiftMask,  XK_d,   will open dmenu to show/execute URL'S
+ by design config.h gets rm so config.def.h is your pal.

 # patches :